awslabs/amazon-timestream-connector-prometheus/serverless/DEVELOPER_README.md

    The stack will now be created with the following warning: `LambdaFunction may not have authorization defined.`

    This behaviour occurs because the API Gateway triggers configured for the AWS Lambda function do not have authorization defined.
 This is fine because authorization is done in the Prometheus Connector instead of the API Gateway.

 ### Role Permission Error

 An error occurred during deployment due to invalid permissions.

-Do as follows:
+Do the following:

 1. Ensure the user deploying the project has administrative privileges and all required deployment permissions.
 2. See all the required permissions in [Deployment Permissions](#deployment-permissions).